-Δ Table 51b: Land Use Proposals in Shoeburyness - Green Space Currently Protected but with potential for release
+Table 51b: Land Use Proposals in Shoeburyness - Green Space Currently Protected but with potential for release

-HELAA Site Ref Site Site Area Description Quality/Condition Area of Deficiency?
-Potential Housing Justification HEA135 Land at George Street (ha) 0.32 Former playing field associated with Hinguar School, about 0.5 miles from site.
-Grassed playing field, maintained.
-Fenced off and sign states "for school use only".
-Green space to north and east is publicly accessible and functionally part of East Beach recreation N N Capacity (net) 16 Land is in public ownership and has potential for residential development.
-Redevelopment could enhance adjacent green HEA137 Land at Elm Road 3.77 Former landfill site area.
-Contamination issues, land actively managed for biodiversity, used by dog Possible if removed in entirety 300 space.
-Land is in public ownership and has potential walkers/pedestrian for residential link through area. development
+HELAA Site Site Description Quality/Condition Area of Potential Justification Site Ref Area Deficiency?
+Housing (ha) Y/N Capacity (net) HEA135 Land at 0.32 Former Grassed playing field, Ν 16 Land is in George playing field maintained.
+Fenced public Street associated off and sign states ownership and with Hinguar "for school use only". has potential School, about Green space to north for residential 0.5 miles from and east is publicly development. site. accessible and Redevelopment functionally part of could enhance East Beach recreation adjacent green area. space.
+HEA137 Land at 3.77 Former Contamination issues, Possible if 300 Land is in Elm landfill site land actively managed removed in public Road for biodiversity, used entirety ownership and by dog has potential walkers/pedestrian for residential link through area. development

-3.8.45 Shoeburyness (Green Space)
+3.8.45 Shoeburyness (Green Space) Have your say.....

 - a.
 Do you agree with the proposed new green space designations (Table 51a)?
 If not, can you explain why? - b.
 Are there any other areas we haven't identified that should be protected or promoted for green infrastructure?
 Please provide an address. - c.
 Do you agree with the sites identified for release from green space designations (Table 51b)?
 If not, can you explain why? - d.
 Do you agree with Gunners Park and Shoebury Park being identified as Local Green Space?
-If not, can you explain why? - e. o you propose any other sites within Shoeburyness should be designated as Local Green Space?
+If not, can you explain why? - e.
+Do you propose any other sites within Shoeburyness should be designated as Local Green Space?
 Any proposals must be supported by evidence the space is special to local community in terms of beauty, historic significance, recreational value, tranquillity, wildlife or is special to the local community for other reasons. - f.
 Do you have any other comments on green space provision in Shoeburyness?